-Bhushan advises a range of institutions as part of advocacy for environmental issues worldwide.
-He was the co-chair of the technical advisory committee, Global Reporting Initiative, USA/Netherlands till 2002.
-He is also an expert member for the BASIC (Brazil, South Africa, India, China) group of countries on Climate Change.
-He is also on the Board of Governors, National Accreditation Board for Education and Training (NABET).
-He was recently conferred with the Ozone Award (Partnership Award) by the United Nations for his contributions towards framing of the Kigali Amendment to the Montreal Protocol.
+Bhushan advises a range of institutions worldwide.
+He was the co-chair of the Technical Advisory Committee of Global Reporting Initiative (GRI), which came out with the very first triple-bottom-line reporting framework.
+He is an expert member for the BASIC (Brazil, South Africa, India, China) group of countries on Climate Change.
+He served as a Member, Engagement Committee of Future Earth, the largest sustainability research platform of the world.
+He also served on the Board of Governors, National Accreditation Board for Education and Training (NABET), Quality Council of India (QCI).

 He has served on more than 15 national and state-level committees, including Selection Committee for the appointment of judges and expert members of NGT in 2014, Committee to develop India Cooling Action Plan (2017-2019) and Solid waste management committee, Urban Development Departments of Bihar and UP (2018 onwards).

 He is a passionate communicator for a better environment.
 He writes a fortnightly column in Financial Express and a monthly column in Gaon Connection and Manorma Yearbook.
 He is also a guest columnist for Hindi dailies like Navbharat Times and Rajasthan Patrika.
 His recent talks include a TEDx talk on the climate crisis and a plenary lecture at the International Association for Energy Economics.